cloudkick/whiskey/PROCESS_RUNNER.md

 # Process Runner

-Whiskey process runner can be used for starting all the dependencies for your tests.
+Whiskey process runner can be used for starting and managing service dependencies for your tests.

 Example dependencies include, but are not limited to:

 * databases,
-* web servers
+* web servers,
 * other external services

 Note: All the processes defined in the configuration file are managed by Whiskey